VKCOM/kphp/docs/kphp-basics/installation.md

 You can now proceed to [the next step](./compile-sample-script.md).

-## Install KPHP from Homebrew
+## Install KPHP for MacOS

-KPHP isn't available on Mac OS.
-Please use Docker instead.
+KPHP isn't available as a Homebrew package, but can be [compiled from sources](../kphp-internals/developing-and-extending-kphp/compiling-kphp-from-sources.md) or run using Docker.

 ## Install KPHP for Windows